Universe-E/healthgram/items/report.md

 ### Meetings Records
 * Link to the minutes of your meetings like above.
 There must be at least 4 team meetings.
   (each commited within 2 days after the meeting)
-* Your meetings should also have a reasonable date spanning across Week 6 to 11.*
+* Your meetings should also have a reasonable date spanning across Week 6 to 11.

 - *[Team Meeting 1](meeting1.md)*
 - *[Team Meeting 2](meeting2.md)*
 - *[Team Meeting 3](meeting3.md)*
 - *[Team Meeting 4](meeting4.md)*
-- ...
-(Add any descriptions if needed) ...

 <hr>